Ticks and Prevention

 How do ticks find hosts?

-Ticks have amazing skills to help them detect hosts.
+Unlike their hosts, ticks themselves are not very mobile.
+However, they have amazing skills for detecting their next host.
 These include smelling breath and body odours, and sensing body heat, moisture and vibration.
-Some can even recognise shadows.
+Some ticks can even recognise shadows.

-Using these skills, ticks are able to identify well-used paths.
-They then position themselves on nearby grass tips and shrubs.
+Ticks are able to identify well-used paths and will position themselves on grass tips and shrubs.
 Because they can’t fly or jump, most ticks use their rear legs to grasp onto the plant.
-They use a behaviour called ‘questing’ whereby they hold their front legs outstretched, ready to climb onboard a host who brushes by.
+They use a behaviour called ‘questing’ whereby they hold their front legs outstretched, ready to climb onto a host that brushes by.

-Some ticks will immediately begin to feed on their hosts, and others will travel around the body, looking for a prime location.
+Some ticks will begin to feed immediately, while others will travel around the body, looking for a prime location (e.g., hair, armpits, ears, crotch).

 How do ticks spread disease?